Working from home

 As we are learning about Ernest Shackleton, who completed many expeditions to Antarctica, we understand that his journeys have had a big impact on our Geographical understanding.
 As he is an inspirational figure, for you homework we would like you to present in any way you like, who is inspirational to you?

-The children will continue to get weekly spellings and timetable practice.
+The children will also be getting weekly spellings and timetable practice.
 Spellings will be put into your child’s diary every Friday to be tested on the following Thursday.
 Times tables will also be tested on Thursday.

 We also ask that you please read with your child at least 3 times a week and sign your child’s home school diary.
 If they read 4 times of more a week they will be given a raffle ticket and entered into a prize draw.

 Lastly, we have put logins in your child’s diary for Oxford Reading Buddy, Times Table Rock Stars and Purple Mash.
 We will be using these online resource during school but your child will be able to use these at home to support their learning.

 Ford: Ford PE sessions will be held on a Tuesday morning and Thursday afternoon.
 The morning session will be with Mr Stow doing indoor PE and Thursdays session will be outdoor PE with Miss Cartwright.

 Newton: Newton PE sessions will be held on a Wednesday and Thursday afternoon.
 On Wednesday we will be doing indoor PE and Thursday will be outdoor PE both taught by Mr Abbott.

 Please make sure your child has appropriate PE uniform with suitable shoes.
 Your child’s PE kit should be in every day in case of any timetable changes.